andyhansen/blog/_posts/2023/2023-05-30-managing-coupling-with-connascence.md

 When multiple entities must agree on the meaning of particular values for them to function correctly, e.g. if you have decided that a test credit card has the format `4111 1111 1111 1111`.
 If important values like these aren’t stored somewhere that they can be referenced, there is a risk that logic which depends on them gets out of sync.

-Connascence of meaning is often seen as “magic strings”.
+Connascence of meaning often appears as “[magic strings](https://en.wikipedia.org/wiki/Magic_string)”.
 Magic strings are important values which aren’t stored in variables.
-Without the context of a variable name it can make it difficult to understand the purpose of the value, and may require the developer to read the surrounding code to understand what the value is for, and why it’s important.
+Without the context of a variable, it can sometimes make it difficult to understand the purpose of the value, and may require the developer to read the surrounding code to understand what the value is for, and why it’s important.

-#### Mitigating
+#### Managing Connascence of Meaning

 Any reference value should be stored in a constant, even if it’s only used once.
-A named constant is useful because it provides a central source of truth, and allows you to use the name to explain its purpose.
+A named constant is useful because it provides a central source of truth, allows you to use the name to explain its purpose, and creates a logic place to store related comments.

+If creating a constant doesn't make sense for your given scenario, the next best option is to create a method to wrap around interactions with the value.
+Similar to the constant it provides a central place for documentation, and reduces the moving parts when a change does need to be made.

 ### Connascence of Position

 ![Connascence of Position](/assets/images/understanding-connascence/position.png)

 When multiple entities have to agree on the order of values.
-For example if you have a method which takes positional parameters.
-This can be more of a problem for dynamically typed languages because the compiler isn’t making sure that the types are correct, but it is equally possible in statically typed languages when all of the parameters are the same type.
+Such as a method taking positional parameters.
+These can be particularly easy to miss when all parameters are the same type.

-This applies to both data structures and function arguments.

-#### Mitigating
+This concept can also apply to data structures which require information to be in a specific order, e.g. a tuple or array.

+#### Managing Connascence of Position

-Use keyword parameters when possible or practical.
-They are more verbose, but adjusting from positional to keyword parameters changes it from connascence of position to connascence of name, which is weaker (better).
+Use keyword parameters whenever practical.
+They are more verbose, but adjusting from positional to keyword parameters changes it from connascence of position to connascence of name, which is less likely to cause unexpected side-effects when changed.

 ### Connascence of Algorithm

 When two entities must manipulate data in the same way.
-Used when communicating with encryption.
-Both endpoints need to use the same methods to encrypt and decrypt the information if they are going to be able to communicate.
+For example, when two entities are communicating with encryption they need to be using the same algorithm.

 Connascence of algorithm also includes the way that data is validated.
-If your data is validated differently by different entities, you will end up with inconsistencies and it may break your application in unexpected ways.
+If your data is validated differently by different entities, you may find that one entity allows data into your system that other parts consider invalid.
+Issues like this can be particularly annoying to fix because it may involve updating a large amount of invalid data which is already stored in your system.

-## Dynamic Connascenes
+## Dynamic Connascences

 ### Connascence of Execution

 ![Connascence of Execution](/assets/images/understanding-connascence/execution.png)

 When the order of execution between multiple components is important.
-It also includes state machines which only allow certain operations for certain states.
-When these issues are local (e.g. within the same file), they are fairly easy to identify and fix.
-However, when they spread over multiple files it can be much harder to trackdown the cause.
+This includes state machines which only allow certain operations for certain states.

-#### Mitigating

-Keep logic which depends on the order of operation as local as possible.
-Encapsulating logic within class allows you to handle out of order calls either by adding checks, or by structuring methods to prevent them.
-For example, the email class could raise a runtime error if the subject wasn't set.
+#### Managing Connascence of Execution

-Adding checks like this won't prevent these errors from happening, but they will make them loud and easy to identify.
+Keep logic which depends on the order of execution as local as possible.
+If it's not possible to keep logic local then I would recommend putting checks into your code to see if expected operations have happened before proceeding, i.e. [defensive programming](https://www.golinuxcloud.com/defensive-programming/).
+Adding checks like this won't prevent these errors from happening, but they will make them loud and easier to understand.

 ### Connascence of Timing